 - Add half the drippings, half the salt, cayenne and celery element.
 Add black pepper until you're happy.

 - Bring to a boil and cover with a lid.
-Simmer over medium low heat for 10-20 minutes, stirring regularly.
+Reduce heat to simmer over medium-low for 10-20 minutes, stirring regularly.

-- Uncover and evaluate.
-If it is too thick, add more drippings (or milk).
-If too thin, turn up the heat and simmer uncovered, while stirring, to boil off some liquid.
-If it’s just right, taste it and add more salt and pepper until it pops – it should be a tad on the salty side.
+- If it's just right, taste it and add more salt and pepper until the flavor pops — gravy should be a tad on the salty side.